 In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, which simplifies the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
 Instead of determining a hypothetical purchase price allocation to measure goodwill impairment, the Company will compare the fair value of a reporting unit with its carrying amount.
 The update also includes a new requirement to disclose the amount of goodwill allocated to reporting units with zero or negative carrying amounts.
-ASU 2017-04 is effective for the Company on January 1, 2023, with early adoption permitted.
-The Company is currently evaluating the potential impact that ASU 2017-04 may have on its consolidated financial statements and related disclosures.
+This standard is effective for the Company for fiscal years beginning after December 15, 2021, and early adoption is permitted.
+The Company is in the process of evaluating the impact, if any, that this new guidance will have on the Company's consolidated financial statements.